Tezzary/portfolio/projects/golfzio.md

 }
 ```

-Using this setup the maze solver was creating very unique patterns, very reliably.
+Using this setup the maze solver was creating very unique patterns, very reliably and very randomly.